AliDanger2/CipherShare/README.md

 ### Using the app

-1. Launch CipherShare on two or more devices on the same LAN or WLAN.
+1. Launch CipherShare on two or more devices on the same LAN.
 2. Devices that are running CipherShare appear automatically in the **Devices** view.
 3. Select a device, choose files or a folder to send, and confirm.
 4. On the receiving end, accept the incoming transfer (unless the device is trusted or confirmation is disabled in Settings).